-All Members will get a health plan Member ID Card.
-Your health plan Member ID Card has important information about you and your benefits and also tells Providers and pharmacists that you are a Member.
+All Members get a health plan Member ID Card.
+Your health plan Member ID Card has important information about you and your benefits and tells Providers and pharmacists that you are a Member.

-When you get your health plan Member ID Card, please read it carefully and make sure all of the information is correct.
-If you have questions or concerns about your health plan Member ID Card, if you lose your Member ID Card, or if you don't get your Member ID Card, call our Member Services Team at 888.257.1985, Monday through Friday, from 8 a.m. to 5 p.m., excluding holidays.
+Please make sure all information is correct on this card.
+If you have questions or concerns about your health plan Member ID Card, if you lose your Member ID Card, or if you don't get your Member ID Card, call our Member Services Team at 888-257-1985, Monday through Friday, from 8 a.m. to 5 p.m., excluding holidays.
+You can also print an image of your Member ID Card or order an ID Card using the Member portal.
+Login at tuftshealthplan.com.